csardana/TAB2XML/README.md

 5. Finally the application will open up and the following will open waiting for your input.
 ![](Documentation/Pictures/um11.png)

-## How create a Personal Access Token
+## How to create a Personal Access Token
 This Personal Access Token will be used when importing our project into eclipse via Github.
 This portion will take you step by step in creating the Personal Access Token.
 1. Go to your github settings </br>
 ![](Documentation/Pictures/generate_token1.png)